 Now that we have established why the employee onboarding process is so important and has laid out best practices to bear in mind, what should you include in the actual onboarding process?
 What should the first day look like?
 What about the first few months?
 We explain it all and more!

 You can also download our free onboarding checklist to get started.

 How Employee Onboarding Process Should Look, From Day 1

 Your goal is to have the new hire go home and happily say to his family and friends that he had the best first day ever.
 So how do you do that?

 - Set expectations.
 What is the new employee’s job role?
 What are their responsibilities?
 Make sure everyone across the board is aware so the “veteran” staff don’t resent new hires.
 Clearly explain all expectations and share the company policies.
 They should be far more familiar with what their responsibilities are and how the company operates.

 - Introduce objectives.
 Acclimate new hires to the company culture because when employees know what to expect from their company culture and work environment, they are able to make better decisions that align with the company’s mission.

-- Make sure his work station is ready and shiny.
+- Make sure the work station is ready.
 The new employee should have a computer with login information and all software downloaded, along with a uniform (if there is one) and company swag.

 - Survey after the first day.
-Check in with the new hire after their first day to gage how everything went.
-From the minute they arrived to the minute they left, let them share it all.
+Check-in with the new hire after their first day to gage how everything went.
+From the minute they arrived until the minute they left, let them share it all.